lparisot/spring-devops/src/main/ansible/README.md

 * install a list of plugins which can be found in jenkins/defaults/main.yml (you can change them if needed).
 * add a global credential using the private key found under ~jenkins/.ssh
 * declare a new job named "Spring DevOps Project" which will wait for a push in the github project to launch a maven clean install.

+The artifactory server will contains:
+* docker
+* an apache server waiting on port 80 and redirecting to port 8081
+* an artifactory container accessible on port 8081

+The docker image is the open source server docker.bintray.io/jfrog/artifactory-oss.

+The artifactory data will be stored in three volumes under /var/opt/jfrog/artifactory/ in data, logs and etc folders.

+## Artifactory

+First you must login admin to change immediately the default password (which is password).

+Then you must launch the Quick Setup menu, selecting Maven repository.
+It will generate some artifacts.

+Then you must update your settings.xml file with the new repository:
+* select Artifacts
+* click on Set Me Up
+* click on Generate Maven Settings
+* click on Generate Settings
+* copy and paste it in your settings.xml file
+* replace username with admin

+To get encrypted admin password:
+* open admin profile
+* enter current password to unlock
+* copy encrypted password
+* paste it in your settings.xml file

+In your pom.xml file you must copy the distributionManagement repositories for libs-release-local and libs-snapshot-local:
+* select Artifacts
+* select libs-release-local
+* select Set Me Up
+* copy the deploy xml part to your pom.xml

+Do the same for the libs-snapshot-local.

 ## Github project